Finding the best cloud storage provider can look like a challenge, with all kinds of factors and issues to consider.

 You won’t have to look far to find your nearest cloud storage service, though, because there’s a very good chance you have access to one already.
 Facebook and Twitter provide free cloud storage when they allow users to store photos and videos on their servers, for instance, while even the most basic free Google account gets you 15GB of cloud storage space via the Google Drive app.

 Which is the best cloud storage service?

 If you're searching for the best cloud storage service, overall - then look no further than IDrive.
-It boasts an easy setup process, unlimited devices per account, and the option of a free 5GB plan with the paid version costing only $3.98 for 10TB for the first year.
-Another major plus point is its excellent mobile app.
-With so much modern work taking place in a remote or hybrid environment, any cloud storage platform needs to allow users to manage their files wherever they are - even when away from their desks.
-Its speed and security also give other services a run for their money.
+It boasts an easy setup process, unlimited devices per account, and a paid version costing only $3.98 for 10TB for the first year.
+And it tops our lists for Best free cloud storage, Best cloud backup, and Best cloud storage for photos, too.

 IDrive 10TB cloud storage -

 $95.99 $3.98 for 1-year (opens in new tab)

 IDrive, the secure cloud storage veteran, delivers tons of storage online for an incredibly small outlay.
 10TB for $3.98 for the first year is unmatched, and so is the support for unlimited devices and the extensive file versioning system available.

 Swiss-based pCloud is a comprehensive cloud storage service which offers a stack of essential backup, sharing and file management features.